catli/catwrites/content/writing/article2.md

-Title: HOW TO SCRAPE SCHOOL AND DISTRICT DATA
+Title: Scraping School and District Data
 Slug: how_to_scrape_school_data
+Tags: NCES, scrape, data, schools
 Date: 2015-7-01

-When working with school and district level data to evaluate student learning there are a lot of factors that could influence these variables.
-For example, the socioeconomic makeup of the school could impact student learning.
-The percentage of students qualifying for free reduced lunch is often used as a proxy for this information.
-This data is publicly available on the NCES website, but in a difficult to extract format.
+When looking at trends for school and district level data, there are many local factors that could influence outcomes.
+For example, variables such as a school's size or social-economic makeup could be predictors of success.
+Much of this data is publicly available on the National Center for Education Statistics (NCES) [website](https://nces.ed.gov/), but in a difficult to extract format.
 In order to get the data for a large number of schools, we have to use scrapping methods .
 Below is an example of application using BeautifulSoup.
-This starts with a csv file with nces id for districts but can be manipulated to feed in district name parameter instead.
+This retrieves data for all schools in districts using a csv file listing nces id for each district but can be manipulated to feed in district name parameter instead.

 Here are some libraries you will need to import